benmarch/angular-bootstrap-tour/README.md

 Steps that are on hidden elements will not be shown.
 (Hidden means truly hidden, not obscured.)
 The title and contents options are watched, so an interpolated value can be passed.

+## Compatibility

+I have tested it and found it working in the following browsers:

+- IE8, 9, 10, 11
+- Firefox 32
+- Chrome 37
+- Safari 7

 ## TODO's

 - Write some tests!!
 (Come on Ben, stop being lazy ;p)